 My class pointed out that, in writing “easy, medium and large,” I had suddenly switched from levels of difficulty to sizes.
 Off the cuff, I explained that maybe I’d been day dreaming about Starbucks or something.

-Later in the lesson a letter was hand-delivered to my desk by a 14 year old struglling to hold a poker face.
-It had the following text.
+Later in the lesson a letter was hand-delivered to my desk by a 14 year old struggling to hold a poker face.
+It had the following text:

 “Dear Ms Small,

 I would like to issue a formal complaint concerning the difficulty of the mathematical questions written on the white board on the twenty second of June two thousand and eighteen.
 You seem to have changed the scale from levels of ease to levels of size and afterwards remarked you were contemplating Starbucks cup sizes.
 As I’m sure you have now come to realise, this caused a large amount of stress to many of the poor, innocent children in your class who have been placed in set one.
 I hope, in future, when deciding the difficulty of different questions, you will take into account the scale you shall use.